FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: FPBench

 \end{enumerate}

-\item \textbf{Source Attribution \& Integrity Validation:} We consider sensor classification and real versus synthetic fingerprint classification tasks in this category. \begin{enumerate} \item \textbf{Sensor Classification:} Sensor classification evaluates the ability of MLLMs to \textit{identify fingerprint acquisition sensors} (e.g., optical, capacitive, thermal).
-Each question presents a fingerprint image and asks which sensor type most likely captured it.
-We used datasets containing ground-truth labels of acquisition devices.
+\item \textbf{Source Attribution \& Integrity Validation:} \begin{enumerate} \item \textbf{Sensor Classification:} Sensor classification evaluates the ability of MLLMs to \textit{identify fingerprint acquisition sensors} (\textit{e.g.}, optical, capacitive, thermal).
+Each question presents fingerprint image(s) and queries about the acquisition device.
 The task probes the model’s sensitivity to sensor-specific characteristics embedded in the image in the form of texture and contrast cues for forensic source attribution.

-\item \textbf{Real or Synthetic Classification:} This task tests whether models can \textit{distinguish between bonafide/real fingerprint impressions and synthetic fingerprints}.
-Each question presents an image and asks the model to choose between ``Real" or ``Synthetic".
-The task challenges models to examine visual artifacts such as unnatural ridge structures for classification.
-This task is critical for determining whether MLLMs can deduce cues that can potentially be used for spoof detection.
+\item \textbf{Real or Synthetic Fingerprint Classification:} This task assesses whether models can \textit{distinguish between bona fide/real and synthetic fingerprints} which can be potentially used for spoof detection.
+Each question prompts the model to classify the image(s) as ``Real" or ``Synthetic".
+The models try to discern between generative model-based artifacts and sensor-specific cues for classification.

 \end{enumerate}